PostHog/posthog.com/contents/blog/decouple-deployment-from-release.md

 1. New code doesn't work as expected.
 For example, a value saving locally but not in production due to an unexpected interaction with the production database.

-2. It breaks other features or the entire application.
-For example, values created by new features corrupt other data unexpectedly and crashes the application in production.
+2. It breaks other features or the entire app.
+For example, values created by new features corrupt other data unexpectedly and crashes the app in production.

 By preventing new code from automatically releasing after a deployment, you lower the risk of these issues.
 This is known as **decoupling deployment from release**.

 Doing this enables [testing code in production](/blog/testing-in-production).
-This process identifies issues arising from production infrastructure and integration with the full release.
+This process helps you discover issues arising from production infrastructure and the new code's integration with the real release.

 On top of lowering the risk of issues, decoupling can increase developer productivity and app reliability.
 The specific benefits include:

-- Improves developer confidence knowing they can test in production before releasing and that there is an easy way to roll back changes without affecting users.
+- Improves developer confidence knowing they can test in production and that there is an easy way to roll back changes without affecting users.

 - Increase deployment frequency by removing the need to wait for a formal release.

 - Developers can follow [trunk-based development](https://trunkbaseddevelopment.com/) and merge to `main` more often instead of waiting on branches.
 This increases shipping velocity and reduces merge conflicts.

 - Developers can pass off releases to product managers and marketers once they deploy.
-Elaborate launches and stakeholder coordination can be done without needing to hold up development.
+They can coordinate elaborate launches and stakeholders without holding up development.

-- Less downtime from fewer broken releases applications.
+- Less downtime from fewer broken releases.
 Easier rollbacks when an issue does occur because infrastructure (like [feature flags](/feature-flags)) is already in place.

 ## How we decouple deployment from release at PostHog

 As an example of decoupling deployment from release, we can look at what we do at PostHog.
-We deploy many changes behind feature flags and release them after testing and improving them in production.
+We deploy many changes behind feature flags and release them after testing them in production.
 At any time, there are [30+ flags](https://github.com/PostHog/posthog/blob/03eb1dcaec3cf5064a1ace4433f2f77d6676b634/frontend/src/lib/constants.tsx#L118C1-L118C1) in use in PostHog.
 They are created and updated daily.

 ![PostHog's flags](../images/blog/decouple-deployment-from-release/flags.png)

-These flags help us test new features in production, roll out changes to specific users, do incremental rollouts, and more.
+These flags help us dogfood features, roll out changes to specific users, do incremental rollouts, and more.
 For example, in the flags above, we deployed without releasing:

 - Loading person data from ClickHouse to improve performance.
 - Product-specific onboarding.